Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 Dora handed over a bowl of sliced celery.
 It was her turn to help prepare dinner today, and Bruuk had been looking forward to it.
 She was easily the second-best cook on the ship, after him.
 Or maybe it was just that she could comfortably dice ingredients with two hands while stirring a sauce with the third.
 Made her time management that little bit easier.

 “Kinda disagreed with your assessment,” he told her.
 They were preparing their own unique cross-cultural take on a Robalin dish called *Babru,* without using a single authentic Robal ingredient.
-Meeshi greens, celery, Kwmbwrw *cwes,* plenty of lentils and beans---the Meeshi and especially the lentils were really the nutritional base of the dish.
+Meeshi greens, celery, Kwmbwrw *cwes,* plenty of lentils and beans - the Meeshi and especially the lentils were really the nutritional base of the dish.
 Most of the rest was there for flavor and texture really.
 It was a regular favorite.

-“But he’s---”
+“But he’s - ”

 “Got a latent attraction he don’t unnerstand, yeah.
 But that don’t really mean anything yet.
 An’ in any case, most Humans don’t really care all that much anyway, so there’s no point in him tearing himself up over it.
 Balls, maybe it’s just a phase!
 All that camaraderie in the service can be hard to lose, or so I’m told.
 Couple’a big Fang ‘Backs talked to me about it a few times.”